-Kountouriotiko in Koukaki might not seem like much from the outside — on the side of aesthetics and design, it is more or less interchangeable with any other traditional souvlaki place that’s trying to appeal to mainstream crowds.
+Kountouriotiko in Koukaki might not seem like much from the outside — from an aesthetics and design point of view, it is more or less interchangeable with any other traditional souvlaki place that’s trying to appeal to mainstream crowds.
 Nevertheless, it has distinguished itself as my favorite in the area because they respect non-meat eaters.

 In most other places, ordering a vegetarian souvlaki is a more or less humiliating process, especially if you happen to venture outside Athens.
 You’re basically telling people whose job is to grill flesh all day that the “meat and potatoes” of their business is unethical, wrong etc. and then you have to deal with the more or less disapproving looks that ensue.
 How sensitive you are to this kind of thing is a purely personal matter.

 Some places do make ‘veggie burgers’, of course, but let’s not go there.